 I gave up a six-figure income in 2012 because I was burned out.
 I also realized that I was happy living on much less.
 My out-of-shape boss, who probably made close to $1 million a year, was not someone I aspired to be.

 My household is happy with a middle-class lifestyle.
-This is why we are shooting to earn $300,000 a year in consistent passive income. $322,000 is about what the California Association Of Realtors deems as the required minimum household income to afford a median-priced house in SF.
+This is why we are shooting to consistently earn $300,000 a year in passive income. $322,000 is about what the California Association Of Realtors deems as the required minimum household income to afford a median-priced house in SF.
 Therefore, I use their estimate as our retirement income barometer.

 Given we paid off our primary residence, we don’t need as high of a household income to live comfortably.
 However, it’s still fun to have goals.
 Although $300,000 is way less than the income I feel is necessary to qualify as unequivocally rich ($1M), what we lack in income, we make up for in time.
 Further, passive income is taxed at a lower rate and doesn’t require working ungodly hours.